Advanced search

 5.1 Pharmacodynamic properties

-ATC code B05 B B01, Solutions affecting the electrolyte balance, Electrolytes
+Pharmacotherapeutic group: Solutions affecting the electrolyte balance, electrolytes

 Sodium is the primary cation of the extracellular space and together with various anions, regulates the size of this.
-Sodium and potassium are the major mediators of bioelectric processes within the body.
+Sodium is one of the major mediators of bioelectric processes within the body.

 The sodium content and the liquid metabolism of the body are closely coupled to each other.
 Each deviation of the plasma sodium concentration from the physiological one simultaneously affects the fluid status of the body.